todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 ### Approving projects for contributions

 Another model is to provide approval for specific projects.
-These projects are checked, e.g. by the OSPO, and if everything is in place to allow contributions, they are cleared for contributions by employees.
+These projects are checked, e.g. by the OSPO, and if everything is in place to allow for contributions, they are cleared for contributions by employees.
 Then there is no individual approval for each specific contribution required.
-But if the general conditions of the project change, such as license or introduction of a CLA, etc. the project needs to be cleared again by the OSPO
+But if the general conditions of the project change, such as the license or introduction of a CLA, etc. the project needs to be cleared again by the OSPO.
+This approach can be taken for example for projects, which are necessary for the company to develop products but there is no business interest of the company, like developement tools or other software infrastructure.

 Prerequisite for such a model is that contributors are qualified to do contributions autonomously.
 This can be achieved by making sure contributors have received training and/or tracking and approving who can contribute to which repository.